OSR Reboot: Uniting the Industry for a Sustainable Future

 “The UK will import more OSR than it produces for the first time ever!”

-If you look at food security – rapeseed oil is by far the most consumed edible oil in the UK, accounting for 40% of total oil demand.
+Rapeseed oil is by far the most consumed edible oil in the UK, accounting for 40% of total oil demand.
 For context, it’s 13 times more important than olive oil.
 Of all of the major edible oils (rapeseed, sunflower, palm, olive, soy), OSR is the only one that is commercially viable to grow in the UK.
 We used to be self-sufficient in OSR, meaning we had 40% food security on edible oils (which is already quite low!).
-However, after the decline in UK OSR production we have seen in recent years, today we produce just 20% of domestic edible oil consumption, relying on imports for the rest.
+However, after the decline in UK OSR production we have seen in recent years, today we produce just 13% of domestic edible oil consumption, relying on imports for the rest.
 This should be viewed as an emergency position from a food security point of view.

 Just wind the clock back to 2012, while the nation was in the grips of hosting the Olympic Games and celebrating the Diamond Jubilee of the late Queen Elizabeth II.
 You, our members, joined farmers across the country to harvest over 700,000 hectares of oilseed rape, a bumper crop that has been in decline ever since.